-Starting Nov.
-1, 2018, Canada’s federal Personal Information Protection and Electronic Documents Act (PIPEDA) will require organizations that suffer a data breach involving personal information to:
+Since Nov.
+1, 2018, Canada’s federal Personal Information Protection and Electronic Documents Act (PIPEDA) requires organizations that suffer a data breach involving personal information to:

 To help organizations better understand their obligations, the OPC recently published final guidance on the law.

 The main component of PIPEDA relates to data breach reporting.
 When an organization suffers a breach of security safeguards involving personal information under its control and there’s reason to believe that the breach creates a real risk of significant harm to an individual, the organization must report the breach.

 In its final guidance, the OPC clarified a number of concepts to help organizations better understand this requirement and what’s expected of them.